jsmoriss/jsm-accurate-modified-time/readme.txt

 == Description ==

+= The Problem: =

-**WordPress updates the post/page modified time only when you save/update the post/page in the editor.
-If you have shortcodes or blocks that create dynamic content (ie. returning content from queries, files, feeds, etc.), the WordPress post/page modified time will not reflect these dynamic changes.**
+WordPress updates the post/page modified time only when you save/update the post/page in the editor.
+If you have shortcodes or blocks that create dynamic content (ie. returning content from queries, files, feeds, etc.), the WordPress post/page modified time will not reflect these dynamic changes.

+= The Solution: =

 JSM's Accurate Modified Time for SEO plugin monitors the post/page content for changes, and updates the WordPress post/page modified time as required.
 If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, etc., after activating this plugin, the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show an accurate modification time if/when your post/page content changes.

 == Installation ==